 - The tour will last approximately 1.5 hours, and we’ll walk around 1.5 miles.

 - This is a walking tour, and will take place rain or shine.
 The neighborhood is mostly flat, but the sidewalk can be bumpy.
 Wear comfortable, weather-appropriate clothing.

 - There is limited free street parking.
 The meeting point is close to a few bus lines.

 Email Shin Yu Pai at email@example.com.

-Advance tickets only.
-All sales final.
+Advance ticket sales only.
+All ticket sales are final.
 No refunds or exchanges.